 1 Koumbari St, Kolonaki

 One of the most popular private museums, with artwork and collectables from the 6th millennium BC to the 20th century.
-Prominent politician and art collector Antonis Benakis donated his astonishing collection (and beautiful neoclassical family mansion) for the creation of the museum, which now houses an even larger display of jewellery, ceramics, marble portraits, manuscripts, religious icons, household utensils, costumes and textiles from all stages of Greek history.
+Prominent art collector Antonis Benakis donated his astonishing collection (and beautiful neoclassical family mansion) for the creation of the museum, which now houses an even larger display of jewellery, ceramics, marble portraits, manuscripts, religious icons, household utensils, costumes and textiles from all stages of Greek history.

 National Museum of Contemporary Art Athens